LeoMcBills/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the mode of the file hello the same as olleh’s mode.

-A script that creates a directory called myDir r with permissions 751 in the working directory
+A script that creates a directory called myDir r with permissions 751 in the working directory A script that changes the group owner to school for the file hello